 The exact placement of all other CDM pods is delegated to Kubernetes.

-In small and medium CDM clusters, pods are organized across three zones in a single primary node pool ^[1] with six nodes.
+Pods are organized across three zones in a single node pool with six nodes.
 Pod placement among the nodes might vary, but the DS pods should run on nodes without any other DS pods.